 The platform’s guidance is often prioritized by impact and feasibility, helping teams focus on the highest-value actions first.
 Automated optimization, when available, further simplifies the process by allowing approved changes to be enacted without manual intervention.

-Learn more in our detailed guide to Google Cloud cost management
+Learn more in our detailed guide to Google Cloud Cost Management

 Third-party cost management tools provide advanced functionality, beyond that offered by Google Cloud’s native tooling (reviewed in the following section).
 They also enable cost management across multiple cloud platforms.